Brown Line (Bangkok)

-The MRT Brown Line is a 22.1 km rapid transit line in Bangkok, Thailand proposed monorail mass transit line from Nonthaburi Civic Centre, Nonthaburi Province to Lam Sali intersection, Bang Kapi District.
+The MRT Brown Line is a 22.1 km proposed monorail mass transit line in Bangkok, Thailand from Nonthaburi Civic Centre, Nonthaburi Province to Lam Sali intersection, Bang Kapi District.
 20 stations are proposed for the line and the expected cost for the project is 48 billion baht.
-The line has been integrated for 7.2km with the N2 expressway project and a feasibility study has been completed.
+The line has been integrated for 7.2 km with the N2 expressway project and a feasibility study has been completed.
 The MRT Brown line will interchange with 7 other mass transit lines.

-The MRT Brown line investment plan was approved by the MRTA Board in June 2019 for final detailed design, which was expected to be completed by December 2020.
-However, the detailed design will take longer and is not expected to be completed until September 2022.
-In mid May 2022, the MRTA received updated consultants studies and will soon start drafting the TOR for the project.
-The project will still require final Cabinet approval and is now planned to be tendered in 2023.
+Multiple delays on the alignment and construction of the MRT Brown Line have been experienced, largely due to changes in government policy, concerns from local community groups and the alignment of the planned N2 expressway.